caltechlibrary/orcid-sciencv-workshop/README.md

 *Lesson Maintainers: Gail Clement, Tom Morrell*

-**Lesson status: In Development**
+**Lesson status: In Development.**

 -----

 ## What you will learn:

-* Register for an ORCID account and activate it (or look up an existing ORCiD)
+* Register for an ORCID account and activate it (or look up an existing ORCID)
 * Sign in to your ORCID account and edit your profile by populating basic account fields
 * Apply desired privacy settings to the data in your ORCID profile
 * Enter works in your ORCID profile using three different approaches:
-    * Enter a Digital Object Identifier (DOI) and harvest the associated metadata for that work into your ORCID profile
+    * Enter a Digital Object Identifier (DOI)
-    * Use the Search & Link tool to find an article from the CrossRef (DOI agency) database to import to your ORCID profile
+    * Use the Search & Link tool
-    * Upload a BibTex citation to your ORCID profile
+    * Upload a BibTex citation
 * Compare displayed citations from various input approaches and recognize display differents based on different data sources
-* Register for an author profile with a third party system (eg, ScienceOpen, ImpactStory, MySciEnCV) using your ORCID number and observe that the 3rd party profile autopopulates with data in your ORCID account
+* Register for an author profile with a third party system (eg, ScienceOpen, ImpactStory, MySciEnCV) using your ORCID number and observe that the third party profile autopopulates with data in your ORCID account

 -----